QuantEcon/lecture-python-intro/lectures/french_rev.md

 Each  of those wars  produced surges in both countries government expenditures that each country somehow had to finance.

-Figure {numref}`fr_fig4` shows surges in military expenditures in France (in blue) and Great Britain. during those four wars.
+{numref}`fr_fig4` shows surges in military expenditures in France (in blue) and Great Britain. during those four wars.

-A remarkable aspect of figure {numref}`fr_fig4` is that despite having a population less than half of France's, Britain was able to finance military expenses of about the same amount as France's.
+A remarkable aspect of {numref}`fr_fig4` is that despite having a population less than half of France's, Britain was able to finance military expenses of about the same amount as France's.

 This testifies to Britain's success in having created state institutions that could tax, spend, and borrow.